3PL vs 4PL: Complete Guide to Choosing the Right Logistics Partner for Your Business

 Can a small business use 4PL services?

-Do 3PLs or 4PLs provide better shipping rates?
+Do 3PLs or 4PLs get better shipping rates?

-Can I switch from 3PL to 4PL (or vice versa) later?
+Can I switch from a 3PL to a 4PL later, or the other way around?